luisjosemirandag/pridefornerds/README.md

 # pridefornerds
-A webpage that shows LGBTQ+ community's milestones using HTML, CSS and D3 for maps
+A webpage that shows LGBTQ+ community's milestones using HTML, CSS and D3 for maps.